-In order to classify the patrimony by subject, manage its conservation, and facilitate data retrieval and consultation, the Library has created two classification systems, one for monographic works and one for periodicals; it allows the grouping together of the resources conceptually and physically according to discipline and areas of specialization.
+In order to classify the patrimony by subject, manage its conservation, and facilitate data retrieval and consultation, the Library has created two classification systems, one for monographic works and one for periodicals; it allows the grouping together of resources, both conceptually and physically, according to discipline and areas of specialization.
 Classification codes can also be used as a search key in the catalogue.

-The first one consists of 910 classes of arguments, marked by an Arabic number, and by number of sub-classes, identified by one or more letters in alphabet.
+The classification system for monographs consists of 910 classes of arguments, marked by an Arabic number, and by number of sub-classes, identified by one or more letters in alphabet.

-For example a class 15 – Sacred Scripture on the Studies of the New Testament consists of the following sub-classes:
+For example the class 15 – Sacred Scripture on the Studies of the New Testament consists of the following sub-classes:

-The system of classification of periodicals, on the other hand, it is composed of 27 classes marked with a letter of the alphabet:
+The classification system for periodicals, on the other hand, is composed of 27 classes marked with a letter of the alphabet: